HBO Max

 According to AT&T, (Note: At the time, AT&T was the owner of HBO's then-parent company WarnerMedia.)
 HBO and HBO Max had a combined total of 69.4 million paying subscribers globally on June 30, 2021, including 43.5 million HBO Max subscribers in the U.S., 3.5 million HBO-only U.S. subscribers (primarily commercial customers like hotels), and 20.5 million subscribers to either HBO Max or HBO by itself in other countries.
 By the end of 2021, HBO and HBO Max had a combined total of 73.8 million paying global subscribers.
 At the end of Q1 2022, HBO and HBO Max had 76.8 million global subscribers.

-Since the April 2022 merger of WarnerMedia with Discovery, Inc. to form Warner Bros.
-Discovery (WBD), HBO Max is one of the combined company's two flagship streaming services, the other being Discovery+ (which primarily focuses on factual and reality programming from the Discovery brands).
+Since the April 2022 merger of WarnerMedia with Discovery, Inc. to form WBD, HBO Max is one of the combined company's two flagship streaming services, the other being Discovery+ (which primarily focuses on factual and reality programming from the Discovery brands).
 WBD initially announced plans for HBO Max and Discovery+ to merge in 2023, but the company ultimately chose to retain Discovery+.
 As part of the decision, WBD migrated some Discovery+ shows to Max while also leaving them on Discovery+.
 WBD went on to replace HBO Max with a newly rebranded service, shortening the service's name to "Max", which launched in the United States on May 23, 2023, in Latin America and Caribbean on February 27, 2024, and in Europe on May 21, 2024, introducing a redesigned user interface, and adding more Discovery content.
 The rebrand was also applied to Netherlands, Poland, France, and several other regions in 2024.
 In Belgium and the Netherlands, the name "HBO Max" was retained with a new Max logo.
 As of May 2025, Discovery+ and Max have reached a combined total of 122.3 million subscribers.
-On May 14, 2025, it was announced that the HBO Max branding would return, reverting to its original name on July 9, 2025.
+On May 14, 2025, it was announced that the "HBO Max" branding would return, reverting to its original name on July 9, 2025.